 - Evidence that a copy of the foreign judgment has been delivered to the judgment debtor; and

-- Evidence that, if the judgment debtor did not attend the hearing or trial, the judgment debtor was properly summoned to, or informed of, such hearing or trial.2
+- Evidence that, if the judgment debtor did not attend the hearing or trial, the judgment debtor was properly summoned to, or informed of, such hearing or trial.3

-The application and enclosures in a foreign language must be legalized by the appropriate Vietnamese Embassy and translated into Vietnamese, and the translation must be duly certified.3
+The application and enclosures in a foreign language must be legalized by the appropriate Vietnamese Embassy and translated into Vietnamese, and the translation must be duly certified.4

-Within seven days from receipt of a completed application, the Ministry will pass the file to the court authorized to deal with the proceedings.4 The authorized court may be the People's Court in ei- ther the province or the city where, in the following order5 of priority:
+Within five working days from receipt of an application, the Ministry will pass the file to the court authorized to deal with the proceedings.5 The authorized court may be the People's Court in either the province or the city where, in the following order6 of priority:

-- The judgment debtor, being an individual, resides or, in the case of a legal entity such as a company, its head office is located;6
+- The judgment debtor, being an individual, resides or, in the case of a legal entity such as a company, its head office is located;7

 - The judgment debtor, being an individual, works; or

-- Assets relating to the enforcement are available.7
+- Assets relating to the enforcement are available.8

-The authorized court is required to accept the case for hearing.8 First, there is a pre-hearing, which will take place within four months from the date of acceptance of the case.
-The time limit may be extended by a further two months.9 This extended period will apply if there is a demand from the court for any further explanation by the applicant or by the foreign court which made the foreign judgment concerning any unclear issues.
+The court can ask the applicant for more information to complete the submitted application.
+Upon receiving a completed dossier, the authorized court is required to accept the case for hearing.9 First, there is a pre-hearing, which will take place within four months from the date of acceptance of the case.
+The time limit may be extended by a further two months.10 This extended period will apply if there is a demand from the court for any further explanation by the applicant or by the foreign court which made the foreign judgment concerning any unclear issues.
 During the pre-hearing period, the court may issue one of the following decisions:

-- Suspend the hearing if the applicant has revoked the request for enforcement of the foreign judgment;
+- Suspend the hearing if the applicant revoked the request for enforcement of the foreign judgment;

-- Suspend the hearing and return the file to the Ministry if it is not within the competence of the court or if the court cannot find the address of the judgment debtor or the location of the property concerned; or
+- Suspend the hearing if the court cannot find the address of the judgment debtor or the location of the property concerned;

-In the event the court decides to conduct a full hearing, such hearing must commence within one month from the date of the court's decision.11
+In the event the court decides to conduct a full hearing, such hearing must commence within one month from the date of the court's decision.12

-The court may issue either a decision on recognition and enforcement of the foreign judgment in Vietnam or a decision on its nonrecognition.13 The court may decide not to recognize the foreign judgment in the following cases:
+The court may issue either a decision on recognition and enforcement of the foreign judgment in Vietnam or a decision on its non- recognition.14 The court may decide not to recognize the foreign judgment in the following cases: